Montana State Bobcats football: Montana

 UM joined the PCC after spending 22 years as part of the Northwest Intercollegiate Athletic Association with league members Washington, Oregon, Washington State, Oregon State, Idaho and Wittman College in 1924.
 By then the PCC included Stanford, California, UCLA, USC, Oregon, Oregon State, Washington, Washington State, and Idaho.
-The Bobcats remained in the RMAC through 1956, while the Grizzlies continued in the PCC through 1949 and joined the Skyline (aka Mountain States) Conference, which also competed in the NCAA University (large) Division, from 1951–1961.
-MSU was a NAIA independent from 1957–1962 and UM was an NCAA University Division (large) independent in 1950 and 1962.
+The Bobcats remained in the RMAC through 1956, while the Grizzlies continued in the PCC through 1949 and joined the Skyline (aka Mountain States) Conference, which also competed in the NCAA University (large) Division, from 1951 to 1961.
+MSU was a NAIA independent from 1957 to 1962 and UM was an NCAA University Division (large) independent in 1950 and 1962.
 During this period UM enjoyed a 30–8–1 edge in Cat-Griz games.

 Both schools entered the Big Sky Conference as charter members in 1963 with Montana holding a 42–15–2 series lead, but the Bobcats winning five of the previous seven.
 From 1963 to 1985 Montana State enjoyed its most successful period of the Cat-Griz rivalry.
 MSU won 17 games to just six for UM.
 Following that Montana started "The Streak" when it won 16 straight games from 1986 to 2001.
-MSU ended the drought by winning three of four, the series is tied at 8-8* after "The Streak."
-The Big Sky era shows Montana with a 30-26 lead.
+MSU ended the drought by winning three of four, MSU (as of 2022) leads the series 10–9 * after "The Streak."
+The Big Sky era shows Montana with a 31–28 lead.

-Since MSU won its first national championship in 1956, the series shows UM with a 32–31 edge.
+Since MSU won its first national championship in 1956, the series shows UM with a 33–32 edge.
 Prior to that UM had a 40–10–5 advantage.